Caring for the whole child — so a hurting kid can truly thrive.

 Loved by God

-Prayer, Scripture, and the truth that each child is made in God's image — seen, treasured, and never alone.
-A child learns they DO matter to God.
+Prayer, Scripture, and the truth that each child is made in God’s image — seen, treasured, and never alone.
+For a child who has been told they don’t matter, discovering they are loved by God is the deepest healing of all.

 A gardener can’t pry a seed open.
 But she can give it soil, water, light, and protection — and the seed does what seeds were made to do.
 Caring for children who’ve been through hard things works the same way.